 This document presents several examples of how threats to human

 rights materialize on the Internet.
+Work of this nature is called “modeling”.
 This threat modeling is inspired

 by [RFC6973] Privacy Considerations for Internet Protocols, which is

 based on security threat analysis.
 This method is a work in progress